AIasd/ADFuzz/README.md

 ## STACK3: No Simulation
 ### Setup
-Need to prepare data in csv format.
+Need to prepare data in csv format similar to `no_simulation_script/grid.csv`.
 ### Run Fuzzing
 ```
 # GA-UN